mbest1813/documentation/v2/clickstream/destinations/s3-event-logs.md

 ***Note:** See below to confirm your region.*

-Once you create the bucket, create a folder labeled `Astronomer-logs` inside of it.
+Once you create the bucket, create a folder labeled `MetaRouter-logs` inside of it.

 #### Add our S3 Bucket Policy

-Add the following S3 bucket policy, which will grant Astronomer permission to copy events into your S3 bucket using `s3:PutObject`.
+Add the following S3 bucket policy, which will grant MetaRouter permission to copy events into your S3 bucket using `s3:PutObject`.
 In the `Resource:` line of each of the two policies below, swap out `YOUR_BUCKET_NAME` for the exact name of your S3 bucket, but keep the `/*` on the end.

 ```
 {